Schedule a free consultation

 Contact a Houston Dangerous Drug Possession Defense Attorney

-If you have been charged with possessing a dangerous drug in the Houston, Texas area, contact the Doug Murphy Law Firm, P.C. immediately.
+If you have been charged with possessing a dangerous drug in the Houston, Texas area, contact the Murphy & McKinney Law Firm, P.C. immediately.
 Attorney Doug Murphy is an experienced trial attorney who has successfully defended clients throughout the Houston area.
 He is Board Certified in criminal defense law, which is one of the best indicators of an attorney's skill and experience.
 In fact, he is one of only two attorneys in the State of Texas to be Board Certified in both criminal defense law and DWI defense law.

 Some attorneys will happily push their clients to simply accept the first plea offer made by the prosecutor.
 Doug Murphy is not one of those attorneys.
 He is a Board Certified criminal defense trial attorney at heart who approaches every case as if it will go to trial, because he knows it is the best means of securing your freedom and future.
-Contact the Doug Murphy Law Firm, P.C. today by calling 713-229-8333 for your free consultation.
+Contact the Murphy & McKinney Law Firm, P.C. today by calling 713-229-8333 for your free consultation.

 Back to Top